CharlesWiltgen/how-to-podcast/itunes.md

 ### Which day of the week should I release my podcast?

-There’s no “right” answer to this.
+It doesn't matter, really.
+Just be consistent.

-That said: Tuesdays.
+That being said: Tuesdays.
+Do it Tuesday.

 * For decades, Tuesday was the day that new music came out.

-* Mondays and Fridays, people are often distracted either preparing for their work-week or the weekend, respectively.
+* Mondays and Fridays, people are often distracted either preparing for (respectively) their work-week or the weekend.

 ## Myths